SAKryukov/dotnet-solution-structure/articles/article0.md

 &lt;/FrameworkContentElement&gt;
 ```

 This XAML provides the exact same structure [as before](code-duck-typed-data-source), but in some overly complicated form: the same set of members is split between two different `ResourceDictionary` instances.
 Anyway, it works, because the data from merged dictionaries is, well... merged.
 Unlimited nesting of merged dictionaries is supported.
-For more detail, see also [the explanation below](#paragraph-knowledge-resource-dictionary).
+For more details, see [the explanation below](#paragraph-knowledge-resource-dictionary).

 All the approaches described above can be combined in the same XAML in a pretty free matter.
 It makes little sense to describe all options, instead, a common logic should work.
-In particular, nothing prevents you from adding an additional `ResourceDictionary` under one or another `MergedDictionaries` container and use a different approach inside it.
+In particular, nothing prevents you from adding an additional `ResourceDictionary` under one or another `MergedDictionaries` container and using a different approach inside it.

-Another technique coudld be using dictionary keys based on `TypeKey` extension even where it does not carry any semantics related to undelying data objects.
+Another technique could be using dictionary keys based on the `TypeKey` extension even where it does not carry any semantics related to underlying data objects.

-Does it make any sense, using multiple resource dictionaries in one XAML?
+Does it make any sense, to use multiple resource dictionaries in one XAML?
 It may.
 Some may want to visually segregate different parts of the resources.
 Actually, on the single-object [approach #1](#heading-approach-2313a-a-very-simple-one) it makes no sense at all, just because this approach is the best for a single data type instance.

-For the multi-object [approach #2](#heading-approach-2323a-multiple-objects) it may make sense if there are many data object types and data objects.
-In this case, it is important not to use each type more than once, because otherwise it can create some confusion, because it will allow to have the same `TypeKey` in different dictionaries without key uniqueness conflict.
-As a result `ResourseDictionaryUtility.GetObject` can get an object of right type, but wrong instance.
-At the same time, as the instances are found by their type, having multiple dictionaries does not compromize performance.
+For the multi-object [approach #2](#heading-approach-2323a-multiple-objects), it may make sense if there are many data object types and data objects.
+In this case, it is important not to use each type more than once: otherwise, it can create some confusion, because it will allow to have the same `TypeKey` in different dictionaries without key uniqueness conflict.
+As a result `ResourseDictionaryUtility.GetObject` can get an object of the right type, but the wrong instance.
+At the same time, as the instances are found by their type, having multiple dictionaries does not compromise performance.

 What about the duck-typed [approach #3](#heading-approach-2333a-duck-typing)?
 Having multiple resource dictionaries in one XAML may have some merits: one can support multiple target types under the same XAML.
 How?
-Again, in this approach XAML code is totally agnostic to the target type, it does not "know" which members belong to which type.
+Again, in this approach XAML code is  agnostic to the target type, it does not "know" which members belong to which type.
 One can visually isolate them using different instances of `ResourceDictionary` or `DataSetter` as containers.
-However, in contrast to the [approach #2](#heading-approach-2323a-multiple-objects), processing time directly depends on the total number of elements in a XAML, and not specifically on the number of dictionaries.
-It is slow simply because every time the target instance is populated, the system has to traverse entire dictionary of a XAML and visit each and every `Member` element.
+However, in contrast to [approach #2](#heading-approach-2323a-multiple-objects), processing time directly depends on the total number of elements in a XAML, and not specifically on the number of dictionaries.
+It is slow simply because every time the target instance is populated, the system has to traverse the entire dictionary of a XAML and visit each and every `Member` element.

-Why using the duck-typed approach anyway, it it is the slowest in performance?
+Why use the duck-typed approach anyway, if it is the slowest in performance?
 Well, it has its benefits.
-Besides, this topic is not the place where most developers would worry too much about performance, because the total amound of XAML data is never too high.
-Anyway, let's summarize pro and contra for all the approaches.
+Besides, this topic is not the place where most developers would worry too much about performance because the total amount of XAML data is never too high.
+Anyway, let's summarize the pros and contras of all the approaches.

 ### Three Approaches: Pro and Contra

 1. [Very simple single-object approach](#heading-approach-2313a-a-very-simple-one)<br/>
     It is so simple that it does not require a single line of code from my solution.
 Just the idea would be quite enough.<br/>
     It makes sense only if there is only one data type instance to create per XAML.
-For many application, this is perfectly fine.<br/>
+For many applications, this is perfectly fine.<br/>
-    If there are more than one instances, they should be of different types and the approach would work, but it makes no sense.
-It would cost next to nothing to use next approach.
+    If there are more than one instance, they should be of different types and the approach would work, but it makes no sense.
+It would cost next to nothing to use the next approach.

 1. [Multiple-object approach](#heading-approach-2323a-multiple-objects)
     It is designed to have several data types and create only one instance per type per XAML.
 It does not seem to be a limitation, because the application of the feature does not imply several instances.<br/>
-    This approach uses just few lines of code from my solution.<br/>
+    This approach uses just a few lines of code from my solution.<br/>
-    Getting objects from XAML is the fastest, and it does not depend on number of types and the total volume of a `ResourceDictionary`.
+    Getting objects from XAML is the fastest, and it does not depend on the number of types and the total volume of a `ResourceDictionary`.

 1. [Duck-typed approach](#heading-approach-2333a-duck-typing)
-    This approach is the slowest, requires complicated processing code, but offers additional flexibility:
+    This approach is the slowest, it requires complicated processing code, but offers additional flexibility:
     It can work with both public and non-public members.<br/>
     It can work with both properties and fields.<br/>
     It can work with both static and instance properties and fields.<br/>
     The type safety is low and generally corresponds to a typical duck-typing approach.
     It is totally type-agnostic.
 It can process multiple objects of multiple types simply because it does not "know" what members belong to what data type.<br/>
-    It does not requite using data types accessible by both sattellite and host assemblies.
+    It does not require using data types accessible by both satellite and host assemblies.

-    All three approaches can work with the same set of the data member types, not only with strings and primitive types, but with a wide range of structured types.
-In case of custom data types, some of them require custom type converters, other are based on already existing type, such as generic containers and collections.
+    All three approaches can work with the same set of data member types, not only with strings and primitive types but with a wide range of structured types.
+In the case of custom data types, some of them require custom type converters, while others are based on already existing types, such as generic containers and collections, already correctly represented in XAML.

 ### Globalization

 One main reason for keeping arbitrary data in a resource dictionary is *globalization*.
 The demo project "Test.Markup.csproj" demonstrates localization of the data in "DocumentaionSamples" directory of this project.

-This kind of localization has little to do with standard localization based on satellite assemblies, but it it compatible with it and can be embedded in standard satellite assemblies.
-The source code provided with the present article is the part of a [bigger solution "dotnet-solution-structure"](#heading-solution-structure-preview).
-This repository provide a comprehensive XAML-based localization with satellite assemblies, and that deserves a separate article.
+This kind of localization has little to do with standard localization based on satellite assemblies, but it is compatible with it and can be embedded in standard satellite assemblies.
+The source code provided with the present article is part of a [bigger solution "dotnet-solution-structure"](#heading-solution-structure-preview).
+This repository provides a comprehensive XAML-based localization with satellite assemblies, and that deserves a separate article.

-For further detail, please see the projects "Test.Markup.csproj" and "Test.Markup.Localization".
-The second project implements localized version of data and makes an assembly located and named according the the general rules for the localization satellite assemblies.
-It implements the interfaces `IApplicationSatelliteAssembly` and applies the assembly-level attribute `[PluginManifest]` used by the agnostic localization facility to locate and load satellite assembly.
-The properties of `IApplicationSatelliteAssembly` provide the access to localized versions of all resource dictionaries found by the full names of the container classes of these resources.
+For further details, please see the projects "Test.Markup.csproj" and "Test.Markup.Localization".
+The second project implements a localized version of data and makes an assembly located and named according to the the general rules for the localization satellite assemblies.
+It implements the interface `IApplicationSatelliteAssembly` and applies the assembly-level attribute `[PluginManifest]` used by the agnostic localization facility to locate and load satellite assembly.
+The properties of `IApplicationSatelliteAssembly` provide access to localized versions of all resource dictionaries found by the full names of the container classes of these resources.

-The localization of the arbitrary data on the host application side is reduced to direct assignment of the `Resources` properties for each container to the `ResourceDictionary` objects automatically obtained from a satellite assembly chosen based on the required culture, including possible fallback cultures.
+The localization of the arbitrary data on the host application side is reduced to the direct assignment of the `Resources` properties for each container to the `ResourceDictionary` objects automatically obtained from a satellite assembly chosen based on the required culture, including possible fallback cultures.

-These "Test.Markup.*.csproj" make just the basic demonstration of a globalized applicaton with localization.
-Anyone can take this code and embedd it into a fully-fledged system with the localization of all resources.
-The present demonstration show how to localize arbitrary data types, not necesseraly related to UI.
+These "Test.Markup.*.csproj" projects make just the basic demonstration of a globalized applicaton with localization.
+Anyone can take this code and embed it into a fully-fledged system with the localization of all resources.
+The present demonstration shows how to localize arbitrary data types, not necesseraly related to UI.

 ### Limitations

 Quite naturally, the approaches based on custom XAML markup have some limitations.

 First and foremost, the extension `{DynamicResource}` is not supported.
 The extension `{StaticResource}` is supported but is pretty much useless in this case.
-Indeed, when a XAML based parent object is alreay loaded and the data is transferred to the underlying data objects, it it too late to inject the extension source static data.
-By the same reason, it is useless for the localization.
+Indeed, when a XAML-based parent object is already loaded and the data is transferred to the underlying data objects, it is too late to inject the extension's source static data.
+For the same reason, it is useless for localization.

 If someone has a better idea on the support of `{DynamicResource}` I would greatly appreciate it.

 Even though many data types of the data object members are supported not all types are supported automatically.
-To use some more sophisticated data types the developer would need to develope special facilities, such as type converted and the like.
+To use some more sophisticated data types the developer would need to develop special facilities, such as type converters, and the like.

 At the same time, most of the data types are supported automatically.
 It includes most UI-related types, major collections, and more.

-This is already beyond the expectaions of those who asked those questions about code generation.
+This is already beyond the expectations of those who asked those questions about code generation.
 By the way, let's discuss also code generation.
-The generation itself is way too simple, but the development cycle using it need [more thorough consideration](#heading-generated-code-and-development-cycle).
+The generation itself is way too simple, but the development cycle using it needs [more thorough consideration](#heading-generated-code-and-development-cycle).

 ## Code Generation

 Code generation itself is fairly simple.
 Please see the class `DictionaryCodeGenerator` in a source file "DictionaryCodeGenerator.cs".
 There a just a few delicate details though.

-### Implemention
+### Implementation

 {id=paragraph-knowledge-resource-dictionary}This is a little piece of knowledge on `ResourceDictionary`.
-This is a normal hash dictionary, but with an additional member `MergedDictionary`.
-It you simply try to access the value by a known key using its indexer `[]`, it can find a value not it its own key set, but also in any of the merged resource dictionaries on any level of nesting.
-Is it possible that some key appears more then once in all this dictionary hierarchy?
-Yes!
-Which one is found is not really specified, but I know the priority order from my experimental study.
-Anyone can find out what exactly is returned.
-What is important is that we need to find out all the keys in the entire hierarchy, preferrably in the same order.
+This is a normal hash dictionary but with an additional member `MergedDictionary`.
+If you simply try to access the value by a known key using its indexer `[]`, it can find a value not of its own key set, but in any of the merged resource dictionaries on any level of nesting.
+A key can have a duplicate in some merged dictionary.
+This kind of duplication can be a developer's mistake, but it also can be intentional: "I'll decide later which one to use", no matter if it is a good or a bad habit.
+To find all the keys, we need to traverse the dictionary recursively and find all keys, including duplicates.
+But when the key entry is accessed, only one instance of the duplicate will work.
+So, which of the duplicate keys should be used for code generation?
+Taking the wrong one may create a mess.
+I confirmed it experimentally: when the dictionary's indexer `[]` is called, it returns the entry at the key as if the keys were found using width-first order.
+To use the right key, we need to traverse the dictionary in the same order and record only the first occurrence of each key.
 This is how:

 ```{lang=C#}
 using KeySet = System.Collections.Generic.HashSet<string>;